jupyterhub/oauthenticator/CONTRIBUTING.md

 * Pull Requests should be tested, if feasible:
     - bugfixes should include regression tests
     - new behavior should at least get minimal exercise
-* New features and backwards-incompatible changes should be documented by adding a new file to the [pr](docs/source/whatsnew/pr) directory, see [the README.md there](docs/source/whatsnew/pr/README.md) for details.
 * Don't make 'cleanup' pull requests just to change code style.
   We don't follow any style guide strictly, and we consider formatting changes unnecessary noise.
   If you're making functional changes, you can clean up the specific pieces of code you're working on.

-[Travis](http://travis-ci.org/#!/ipython/ipython) does a pretty good job testing IPython and Pull Requests, but it may make sense to manually perform tests (possibly with our `test_pr` script), particularly for PRs that affect `IPython.parallel` or Windows.

-For more detailed information, see our [GitHub Workflow](https://github.com/ipython/ipython/wiki/Dev:-GitHub-workflow).